Transforming one of Australia’s most exciting lighting and furniture design studios with a new business strategy, brand narrative and visual identity.

 Copper was identified as being ‘astutely aware’.
 Through each interaction and transaction, the customer demonstrates that they are aware of what good design is (and isn’t), and the journey taken to create it.
 Buying a Copper product is a personal statement.

-In defining who Copper was as a brand, their tone of voice and core conceptual identity, we began to develop the accompanying visual identity system.
+In defining who Copper was as a brand, a tone of voice and core conceptual identity, we began to develop the accompanying visual identity system.

 After establishing a visual identity for Copper, we applied the elements to a first draft of livery and promotional material for Salone di Mobile, as well as the Copper website.